A Universal Chern Model on Arbitrary Triangulations

-When it comes to topological materials, the materials science community is trapped in Flatland, as it lacks an algorithm to generate the equivalent of the Haldane model on such discrete geometries.
-In fact, it is not even clear how to generate a gapped Hamiltonian free of defect-states inside the gap.
-In this letter, we draw attention to the pure mathematical results \cite{HigsonKTI2004,HigsonKTII2004,HigsonKTIII2004} by first author and John Roe, where the solution to this problem was presented as an important component of an operator-theoretic generalization of surgery theory.
-The central structures in surgery theory are CW-complexes satisfying a form of Poincar\'e duality or, in short, Poincar\'e complexes \cite{WallBook}.
+The solution is based on the pure mathematical results from \cite{HigsonKTI2004,HigsonKTII2004,HigsonKTIII2004}, where an operator-theoretic generalization of surgery theory was developed.
+The central structures in classical surgery theory are CW-complexes satisfying a form of Poincar\'e duality or, in short, Poincar\'e complexes \cite{WallBook}.
 They were promoted in \cite{HigsonKTI2004} to complexes of Hilbert spaces that admit a Poincar\'e duality operator, now called Hilbert-Poincar\'e complexes.
-A self-adjoint version of the duality operator and the boundary map of such complex were assembled in \cite{HigsonKTI2004} into a pair of gapped operators over the total Hilbert space of the complex.
+The boundary map and a self-adjoint version of the duality operator of such complex were assembled in \cite{HigsonKTI2004} into a pair of gapped operators over the total Hilbert space of the complex.
 This pair was used to define an analytic signature that is a homotopy invariant of the complex.

-Ref.~\cite{HigsonKTII2004} explains how to construct Hilbert-Poincar\'e complexes from triangulations, and this is what we will use here.
-Quite remarkably, in this context, the pair of gapped operators we just mentioned are local tight-binding operators that can be controlled in the infinite-lattice limit.
-Regardless of the surface or its triangulations, these limits always fall in the same non-trivial stable homotopy classes of projections in the Roe $C^\ast$-algebra of the plane, the algebra where the operators belong after taking the infinite-lattice limit.
-These classes carry precisely the Chern numbers $\pm 1$, a fact that can be verified computationally on a uniform triangulation of the torus.
+The analytic surgery theory of \cite{HigsonKTI2004,HigsonKTII2004,HigsonKTIII2004} is very general and context free (see \cite{Supplemental} for further details).
+As an application, Ref.~\cite{HigsonKTII2004} shows how to construct Hilbert-Poincar\'e complexes from triangulations, and this is what we will use here.
+In this context, the pair of gapped operators are local tight-binding operators that can be controlled in the infinite-lattice limit \cite{HigsonKTII2004}.
+Regardless of the surface or its triangulations, these limits always fall in the same non-trivial stable homotopy classes of projections in the Roe $C^\ast$-algebra of the plane, the algebra where the operators belong after taking the infinite-lattice limit \cite{HigsonKTII2004}.
+These classes carry precisely the Chern numbers $\pm 1$, a fact that can be verified computationally.